 Frequently Asked Questions

-Is a burr grinder really worth the extra cost over a blade grinder?
+Why does this Coffee Grinder Guide recommend a burr grinder over a blade grinder?

 Yes.
 The difference in grind consistency between burr and blade grinders is massive, and grind consistency is the single biggest factor in extraction quality.
 A burr grinder produces uniform particles that extract evenly.
 A blade grinder produces random-sized particles that extract unevenly, resulting in a muddled cup no matter what beans you use.